 Speculation corner: With combined knowledge that he created Voltorb, Magnemite and Exeggutor, chances are that he designed Magneton, quite possibly all first-generation 3-headed ‘mons, and Electrode.

-Alas!
-The King of Pokemon Art Style!
-The man may not have done everything, but he was still the bottleneck of monster design!
+The Benign King of Pokémon Art Style!
+The man may not have done everything, but he was still the bottleneck of monster design.
 Ken Sugimori was responsible for overlooking design templates and providing final touch ups – like changing Espeon from yellow to purple, or removing the fins from Vaporeon’s legs.
-He was the man who drafted the design philosophy of Pokemon as a whole.
+He was the man who drafted the design philosophy of Pokémon as a whole.

 What were those philosophies?